5 Fun Baby Shower Games That Pair Well With Mimosas

 “So it’s Christmas.
 For the Mommy.” – Jack

 Well… yeah.
-Plus there are games sometimes.
+Plus there are baby shower games sometimes.
 Usually lunch and some mid-afternoon booze.
 Pretty nice little Saturday actually.

 Get Your Head In the Game